Xiao Longhua: Don’t Tire Yourself Out

 LEAP: You seem to be really influenced by Japanese culture, and definitely not just in terms of anime.

-Xiao Longhua: Many Japanese publishers do a particularly good job of researching and narrating the history of some topics.
+Xiao Longhua: Many Japanese publishers do a particularly good job of researching and narrating the history of specific topics.
 They give me telescopes to see far away, and reading them is like island-hopping.
 I can be shuttled to many different places.

 LEAP: Tell us about your toy collection.
 You collected a lot of toys from the Showa era in Japan, especially toys from Japanese special effects (tokusatsu) cinema like Ultraman and Godzilla.